silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Good things come from a knowledge of what a system is doing and when it is doing it.

-Only after observation can you creatively optimize cost.
+Only after measurement can you optimize cost.

 Only after timing can you make things faster.